g-grilli/kidney_track/README.md

 when to take them, and a schedule of doctor visits.
 A separate  section to track your daily weight weight and blood pressure reading.
 A section on what to do if.
 A section on diet.
 Even a handy dandy section for a business card collection.
-This book needs to be hauled around to various checkups and tests, but the information quickly changes as medications are added, dosages changed or just stopped altogether, clinic appointments and tests are added,  for for the pack rat at heart this creates a daunting challenge and administrative PIB.</p>
+</p><p>This book needs to be hauled around to various checkups and tests, but the information
+quickly changes as medications are added, dosages changed or just stopped altogether, clinic appointments and tests are added,  for for the pack rat at heart this creates a daunting challenge and administrative PIB.</p>